Have you ever considered becoming a tourist in your own home town?

 - Take a ‘day tour’ to somewhere you’ve always wanted to go: Perhaps a visit to the nearby cultural centre, zoo or local nature park.

 - Dust your bike off and go for a ride: Take the scenic route along the foreshore or in the park.
-It’s a great way to catch some fresh air and sunshine.
+It’s a great way to catch some fresh air and sunshine and get a little exercise as well.

 - Pack a delicious picnic lunch and take a leisurely drive into the country: Make sure you take the scenic route (you’re not in a hurry) and find a beautiful spot to enjoy your picnic lunch.